-Criterion Article 22 (3) Verification Report 41 Provision of a precise liability cash flow model to the investors prior to pricing by the Originator; "precise" refers to the possibility for the investor to calculate the amortisation rate and, based on this, the pricing of the securitisation position Verification Method: Legal (Transaction documents) / Due Diligence (Cash flow model) A CF-Model has been prepared by Intex and Bloomberg on behalf of the Issuer.
+Criterion Article 22 (3) Verification Report 41 Provision of a precise liability cash flow model to the investors prior to pricing by the Originator; "precise" refers to the possibility for the investor to calculate the amortisation rate and, based on this, the pricing of the Verification Method: Legal (Transaction documents) / Due Diligence (Cash flow model) A CF-Model has been prepared by Intex and Bloomberg on behalf of the Issuer.
 They are provided as web-based tool and can be accessed via the respective website.
-On the basis of pre-defined default and prepayment scenarios, an output file calculated on the basis of the Intex model has been made available to SVI on 6 January 2022 in order to perform the steps necessary to verify the compliance under Article 22 (3) of the Securitisation Regulation.
-It should be noted that the statements below do reflect the result of SVI's review of the functionality of the cash flow model and can be considered as a check of plausibility, however no assurance can be given that the CF-Model does calculate correctly in each and every scenario.
-SVI performed a plausibility check of the output file calculated on the basis of the Intex model, which reflects the contractual relationships and cash flows from the securitised portfolio and to Classes A to F, Z, Y, X, R1 and R2 Notes, the Originator and the Servicers as well as other parties involved.
+On the basis of pre-defined default and prepayment scenarios, an output file calculated on the basis of the Intex model has been made available to SVI on 5 September 2023 in order to perform the steps necessary to verify the compliance under Article 22 (3) of the Securitisation Regulation.
+It should be noted that the statements below do reflect the result of SVI's review of the functionality of the CF-Model and can be considered as a check of plausibility, however no assurance can be given that the CF-Model does calculate correctly in each and every scenario. relationships and cash flows from the securitised portfolio and to Classes A to E, Z, Servicers as well as other parties involved.
+A range of different scenarios can be mo SVI performed a plausibility check of the output file calculated on the basis of the Intex model, which reflects the contractual relationships and cash flows from the securitised portfolio and to Classes A to E, Z, Y, X, R1 and R2 Notes, the Originator and the Servicers as well as other parties involved.
 A range of different scenarios can be modelled, including but not limited to prepayments, delinquencies, defaults (gross losses), recoveries, servicer fees and other expenses.
-The CF-Model will be made available to potential investors prior to the pricing.
+The CF-Model has been made available to potential investors prior to the pricing.
 After the pricing, the Originator undertakes to make available the CF-Model to investors on an ongoing basis and to potential investors upon request.

+Criterion Article 22 (4) Verification Report

+42 Verification Method: Due Diligence

-Criterion Article 22 (4) Verification Report 4 For residential mortgage loan and auto loan/auto leasing portfolios: publication of information on the environmental performance Verification Method: Legal (Transaction documents) / Due Diligence The Originator has confirmed that information on the environmental performance of the assets financed by such underlying exposures (in this case: residential properties) is not captured in its internal database or IT systems and hence not available for reporting in this Transaction. of the assets financed by such underlying exposures (energy performance certificates)
+and auto loan/auto leasing portfolios: publication of information on the environmental performance The Originator has confirmed that information on the environmental performance of the assets financed by such underlying exposures (in this case: residential properties) is not captured in its internal database or IT systems and hence not available for reporting in this Transaction.

+of the assets financed by such underlying exposures (energy

+performance certificates)